 If you’re lucky enough to own an Echo Studio, here are the steps to wipe it.

 - Press and hold the Mute and Volume Down buttons for 20 seconds.

 - The light ring will turn off and on.

 - Your device is reset.
 If you want to add it back to your network, open the Alexa app and follow the steps to connect it to a Wi-Fi network.

 How to reset Alexa devices from the Amazon Alexa app

-- Open the Alexa app and press the Devices button in the lower right corner.
+- Open the Alexa app and select the Devices tab.

-- Select Echo & Alexa, and then the specific device you wish to reset.
+- Tap Echo and Alexa, then the specific device you want to reset.

-- Locate where it says “Device is registered to” and press Deregister.
-Confirm your selection by pressing Deregister in the next window that pops up.
+- Locate where it says Registered To and tap Deregister.
+Confirm your selection by choosing Deregister again in the next window that pops up.